Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: What are the coat colors of your Collie dogs and puppies?

-A: Our Collie dogs and puppies are usually Sable and White, and Tricolor.
-Sometimes we also have White, and Blue Merle puppies available too.
+Having said that, our Collie dogs and puppies are usually Sable and White, and Tricolor.
+Sometimes, we also have White, and Blue Merle Collie puppies available too.
 Click here to see a photographic color description so you can be sure to correctly identify the color you are interested in.

 Q: What are health concerns to be aware of with Collies?